 Fellows are the participants of the Catalyst Europe program.
 Their profile typically is PhD students, postdocs, researchers in a company or academia, or clinicians (residents, fellows, attendings) who would like to accelerate the impact of biomedical research.
+Other early stage professionals interested in biomedical research may be considered if they fit the cohort.
 They typically have experience or interest in any domain area linked to health technology: life sciences, engineering, biomedical engineering, data science or any clinical domain.
 They form what we call an “innovation cohort” and they organically form teams throughout the program.

-There will be 9 fellows participating in Catalyst Europe 2020.
+There will be 12-14 fellows participating in Catalyst Europe 2021.
 Each fellow will be assigned to a Catalyst Europe Hub (Debrecen in Hungary, Erlangen in Germany, and Madrid in Spain).
-There will be 3 fellows per Hub.

-Professionals (from academic, clinical or business background) with a strong experience and interest in health innovation, who will share their expertise with fellows, mentor them, teach lessons and run workshops during the program.
+Professionals (from academic, clinical and business background) with a strong experience and interest in health innovation, who will share their expertise with fellows, guide them through the Catalyst process and run workshops during the program.

 A Catalyst Europe Hub is a region where there is at least a university and a clinical center that belong to the Catalyst Europe consortium.
 These organizations bring faculty and mentors, as well as relevant networks that bring value to the program.
 They also provide rooms and host program activities.

 Each Fellow is associated with one of the Catalyst Europe Hubs.
 Fellows don’t need to leave in the Hub, but need to be able to travel 3 times during the program to attend meetings.

 There are currently three Catalyst Europe Hubs: Debrecen (Hungary), Erlangen (Germany) and Madrid (Spain).

 Weekly sessions will run on Tuesdays from 3pm CET to 6pm CET from May 4th to November 18th, 2020.
 Most of these sessions will run online, via videoconference.